powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/index.md

 ## Outputs

-The power flow simulation output consists of a network, which has been modified based on the simulation results, and some metrics regarding the computation: whether or not it has converged, in how many iterations.
-Depending on the loadflow implementation the content of these metrics may vary.
+The power flow simulation outputs consists of:
-In the network, the modified variables are the active and reactive power at the terminals, and the voltage and angle at all buses.
+ - A network, which has been modified based on the simulation results.
+The modified variables are the active and reactive power at the terminals, the voltage and angle at all buses and taps.
-If the load flow calculation has converged, PowSyBl also identifies the slack bus(es) used by the simulator: the bus at which the power balance was done for each synchronous component.
+ - A global status which is equal to `true` if at least one of the component of the network has converged, false otherwise.
+ - Detailed results per synchronous component: a convergence status, the number of iterations (could be equal to `-1` if not relevant for a specific implementation), the selected slack bus (the bus at which the power balance has been done) and active power mismatch at slack bus.
+ - Some metrics regarding the computation.
+Depending on the load flow implementation the content of these metrics may vary.
+ - Logs in a simulator specific format.

 ## Validation

 ### Expected results

-A load-flow result is considered *acceptable* if it describes a feasible steady-state of a power system given its physics and its logics.
+A load flow result is considered *acceptable* if it describes a feasible steady-state of a power system given its physics and its logics.
 More practically, generations of practitioners have set quasi-standard ways to describe them that makes it possible to define precise rules.
 They are described below for the different elements of the network.